 The 'parent' who said Thomas Worthington doesn't prepare kids for college is so far off it isn't even funny.
 That has to be a post from a prankster because Thomas Worthington High School is absolutely stellar.
 You only need to look at the number of students who go on to college and the number who go on to top elite colleges every year.
 While this parent said her son was struggling in college and that she knows several others who also were the exact opposite is true of the many Thomas Worthington graduates I know.
 I know of several who are thriving in very difficult programs at some of the nation's best colleges.
 You can be a student and not apply yourself at TWHS and come out having a hard time in college but the programs that are there for students to thrive are immense.
 What a great school that demands excellence with a very diversified student body.
 I can't think of a better high school in Central Ohio.
 If you are reading this because you deciding which school district to enter for your children you can not go wrong with Worthington and in particular Thomas Worthington High School.

 Thomas Worthington High School is a public high school in Worthington.
-The principal of Thomas Worthington High School is Mr. James E. Gaskill and can be contacted at firstname.lastname@example.org.
-1,670 children attend Thomas Worthington High School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Asian.
+The principal of Thomas Worthington High School is Mr. James E. Gaskill, whose e-mail is firstname.lastname@example.org.
+1,670 students go to Thomas Worthington High School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Asian.
 10% of the 1,670 students here are classified as "economically disadvantaged", and 21% get reduced lunch prices.
 The ratio of students to teachers at Thomas Worthington High School is 16:1.
-Worthington Christian High School is one of the nearest high schools.
+Worthington Christian Schools K-12 is one of the nearest high schools.